 There is also a nice pizzeria named Salento L’Aldea in the village about 5 minutes drive from the beach.
 They have delicious pizzas and salads.

-El Charco fest
+El Charco festival

-La Aldea de San Nicolás village in video
+La Aldea de San Nicolás in video

 Below we leave you with a video about the visit to La Aldea village, do not miss it!
 Activate subtitles for English and suscribe to our YouTube channel to enjoy more videos about Gran Canaria.